University Organization, Governance, and Governing Bodies

 • Election for the presidency of UM1 (March 2009),

-• Director of the DESS (postgraduate diploma) and then the Professional Master's in Public Financial Law (2003–2006),
+• Director of the DESS program and later of the Professional Master’s program in Public Financial Law (2003–2006),

 • Member of the National Council of Universities – Section 2: Public Law (October 2005 – December 2008),